-Google Play partners can sell Ebooks in certain countries/regions.
-The features described here aren't available everywhere.
-At this time, selling audiobooks on Play is limited to select partners.
-While Google isn’t currently accepting new audiobook partners, this is subject to change.
-Please check back for updates.
+Important: Google Play partners can sell ebooks in certain countries/regions.
+The features described here aren't available in every country/region.
+Currently, selling audiobooks on Play is available to some partners.
+Google isn’t currently accepting new audiobook partners.
+Check back for updates.

-Important: Google may begin withholding US taxes on earnings you generate from sales in the US as early as June 2021.
-Submit your US tax information in the Partner Center as soon as possible.
-If your tax information isn’t provided by May 31, 2021, Google may be required to deduct up to 24% of your total earnings worldwide.
-If you’re a publisher in the US, you most likely have already submitted your tax information.
-Check your tax information in the Partner Center to be sure.
+Important: As of June 2021, Google may withhold US taxes on earnings you generate from sales in the US.
+To ensure accurate withholdings, you should submit your US tax information in the Partner Center.
+If you don’t provide your tax information, Google may be required to deduct up to 24% of your total earnings worldwide.
+If you’re a publisher in the US, you most likely already submitted your tax information.
+To be sure, check your tax information in the Partner Center.

 Submit tax information to Google

-You must submit tax information for each payment profile that receives revenue from sales in US dollars.
+You must submit tax information for each Payments profile that receives revenue from sales in US dollars.
 You may be asked to resubmit tax information every 3 years.